Open-Encrypt/open-encrypt-web/README.md

   - to CHAR(14)
   - message VARCHAR(8000)

 Messages are stored encrypted.
-There is an inflation ratio of ~13.7.
+The inflation ratio is ~13.7.

 _public_keys_:
   - username CHAR(14)